PCWCFA/crypto_valuations_public/README.md

 ### A Note on the data-files Folder
 You'll notice that the project includes json files of cached responses from the Defillma APIs.
-This is so that during development, I don't repeated hit the sites for new data when new data are not required.
+This is so that during development, I don't repeatedly hit the site for new data when new data are not required.
 The released version's config.txt has the DEV_MODE turned off so that each run pulls fresh data.
 If the user wishes to extend the code, it is recommended that you turn DEV_MODE to on.
 When new data is needed during development, just remove all the cached files in the data-file directory.